kavia-common/note-master-214908-214917/notes_frontend/DEVELOPMENT.md

   - react-dom 18.2.0
   - @expo/metro-runtime ~3.2.3
 - A package-lock.json is committed for CI resolvability.

+Detection and fallback:
+- If node_modules have not been installed yet, Expo may report missing TypeScript deps.
+- Install deps to enable the full TS app: npm ci   (preferred)  or  npm install
+- Until dependencies are installed, the app will boot on web using src/App.js and render a helpful message.
+After installation, Metro will resolve src/App.tsx and render the full app.

 Environment variables:
 The app can read EXPO_PUBLIC_* variables provided by the environment.
 Do not hardcode secrets in code.